Diversity & Inclusion

 Discover some « Diversity and Inclusion » initiatives at HEC Paris here:

 A Diversity Committee was created within HEC Paris at the end of 2019.
-Chaired by Matteo Winkler, associate professor of tax & law, this committee focuses on:
+Co-Chaired by Matteo Winkler, associate professor of tax & law, and Marcelle Laliberté, Chief Diversity Officer, this committee focuses on:

 - Developing a vision of the students’ D&I, while seeking the support of HEC’s different stakeholders, such as HEC Alumni, the HEC Foundation, HEC au Féminin and the school’s corporate partners, in order to build a diverse educational environment that is also culturally competent.